nakulsinghsisodia/nakulsinghsisodia/README.md

 Hey!
-I'm **Nakul Singh Sisodia** : a Full Stack & Mobile App Developer with a growing interest in Machine Learning.
+I'm **Nakul Singh Sisodia**, a Full Stack & Mobile App Developer with a growing interest in Machine Learning.
 I don't just write code, I get *lost* in it (literally — clocks stop existing when I'm in the zone ⚡).

-🔨 **Currently building** : Cross-platform mobile apps with React Native Expo & exploring the world of Machine Learning.
+🔨 **Currently building**: Cross-platform mobile apps with React Native Expo & exploring the world of Machine Learning.

-🤝 **Open to collaborate** : Full stack, mobile, or ML projects.
+🤝 **Open to collaborate**: Full stack, mobile, or ML projects.
 Whether you need help or want to build something cool together, I'm in.

-🌱 **Currently leveling up** : TypeScript, advanced Expo, and diving deeper into Machine Learning.
+🌱 **Currently leveling up**: TypeScript, advanced Expo, and diving deeper into Machine Learning.

-💬 **Ask me anything about** : React · Next.js · React Native · Python · Node.js · Express · MongoDB · Firebase
+💬 **Ask me anything about**: React · Next.js · React Native · Python · Node.js · Express · MongoDB · Firebase

-⚡ **Fun fact** : I lose track of time the moment I open my editor.
+⚡ **Fun fact**: I lose track of time the moment I open my editor.
 Started "for 10 minutes", it's been 4 hours.
 Still going.

 ## 🌐 Socials: